-In Los Angeles, the average age of real estate is 53 years.
-If you live in an older home, you could find yourself in need of repiping in Los Angeles.
-Even newer homeowners could have poorly installed plumbing systems that require repiping.
+In the local area, the average age of real estate is 53 years.
+If you live in an older home, you could find yourself in need of repiping in San Fernando Valley, CA. Even newer homeowners could have poorly installed plumbing systems that require repiping.

 Regardless of the age of your home, you should know that repiping might be the answer to your plumbing woes.
-By working with the most reliable plumber in Los Angeles, LeadingEdge Plumbing & Rooter, you can repipe your home and bring an end to the need for costly plumbing repairs.
+By working with the most reliable plumber in San Fernando Valley, CA, LeadingEdge Plumbing & Rooter, you can repipe your home and bring an end to the need for costly plumbing repairs.

 Generally, older homes and buildings have repeat plumbing troubles.
 For instance, pipes might continue to leak after they are repaired, or clogged drains could be a regular occurrence.
 Newer homes can experience the same issues if the plumber made a mistake during the installation process.

 In older homes, the problem tends to come from pipes that thin out over time.
 As they become thinner, they start to leak.
 After you repair one leak, a new one springs up.
 It puts you in a never-ending cycle of plumbing repairs.
 Therefore, repeat leaks are one of the main signs that you need your home repiped.

 Another sign of trouble is water that has a strange or bad taste.
 If you find yourself struggling to drink water from the tap, the issue could be your pipes.
 They may be corroding and deteriorating.
 At this point, the best thing for you to do is to replace your pipes.

 Discolored water could also be a sign that you need your home repiped.
 Although discolored water could also be a sign of debris in your pipes or a puncture, it’s possible that the cause is your old and thinning pipes.